heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 ### Utilization

-Lasp is an Erlang library, and for good reason.
+Compare Lasp and Bloom:

+Lasp
+* An Erlang library, meant to be used in every-day Erlang programs.
+* Built-in CRDTs.
+Does not allow user-defined CRDTs (for now).
+* All data structures are CRDTs and all operations are logically monotonic.
+* Thus, it's essentially impossible to construct a non-monotonic program *using only the Lasp library*.
+* It is possible to use Lasp in a non-monotonic way with disrupting outer Erlang code.
+* Follows well-known functional programming patterns and is compatible with optimal Erlang style.

+Bloom:
+* Aims to be a full-featured language.
+Is not meant to be embeddable.
+* Built-in set collections only.
+Allows user-defined CRDTs.
+* Its sets are not add-only and thus not exclusively logically monotonic.
+User-defined lattices carry no formal proofs of their consistency gaurantees.
+* It's possible to construct non-monotonic programs.
+Using the `<-` operator, for example.
+* With the prototype, Bud, it's possible to use normal Ruby code to disrupt Bloom's properties.
+But this is more a result of the prototype implementation, not the design.
+* Uses a unique programming model based on temporal logic.
+* Contains an analysis tool that tells programmers which points in their code might require coordination, depending on the consistency concerns of the application.

 Remember the initial discussion and reasoning for models such as Bloom and Lasp: we have a specific type of application that doesn't require tight consistency constraints.
 The constraints that do exist have been formalized, and we can be quite sure that by using a DSL like Lasp, we'll be safe from interns like Jerry.
 But Lasp can't do everything.
 More generally, eventual consistency doesn't solve every problem.

-PostgreSQL enforce very specific and restrictive IO-level consistency, and this was too much for our needs.
+PostgreSQL, for example, enforced very specific and restrictive IO-level consistency, and this was too much for our needs.
 But it's certainly not too much for *all* needs.
 There certainly are applications (take banking, for example) in which consistency is extremely important.
 You certainly are not allowed to double spend your money depending on how fast you can travel to a different server, so eventual consistency is not enough!
 All servers must coordinate.

 There's a key principle here, however: distributed programming models that attempt to accomodate everything end up doing nothing well; models that accept compromises and formalize certain properties end up being extremely useful for a subset of domains.